dlang/DIPs/DIPs/DIP1xxx-rn.md

 ### Syntax

 A declaration is a copy constructor declaration if it is a constructor declaration that takes only one parameter by reference that is of the same type as `typeof(this)`.
-Declaring a copy constructor as mentioned has the advantage that the parser does not get modified at all, thus leaving the language grammar unchanged.
+Declaring a copy constructor in this manner has the advantage that no parser modifications are required, thus leaving the language grammar unchanged.

 ```d